The Research

 How this page was compiled

-Every source listed here is traced to a specific study, dataset, or systematic review.
-Sources include Cochrane systematic reviews, CDC and WHO data, peer-reviewed journals (BMJ, Lancet, AJOG, Birth), government health reports, and VAERS data.
+Every source listed here traces to a specific study, dataset, or systematic review.
+Sources include Cochrane systematic reviews, CDC and WHO data, peer-reviewed journals such as BMJ, Lancet, AJOG, Birth, and Pediatrics, government health reports, and institutional position papers from organisations like UNICEF UK, the AAP, and Socialstyrelsen.
 Nothing on this page comes from blogs or opinion pieces without primary source verification.